apache/druid/docs/operations/security-overview.md

   -->

-This document provides an overview of Apache Druid security features, configuration instructions, and some best practices to secure Druid.
+This document provides an overview of Apache&circledR; Druid security features, configuration instructions, and some best practices to secure Druid.

 By default, security features in Druid are disabled, which simplifies the initial deployment experience.
 However, security features must be configured in a production deployment.
 These features include TLS, authentication, and authorization.